SilkRose/Pony/src/stories/darling-and-date/03-dressmaking-and-determination.md

 Pinkie waited for Rainbow to be ready to pour, once ready they poured in the same amount, Rainbow stopping on Pinkie's queue.
 "That's good."

-"Now, we let them cook, depending on the stove it can take different amounts of time, for this one we wait ninety seconds on the first half and sixty seconds on the second half," Pinkie said.
+Pinkie said, "Now, we let them cook, depending on the stove it can take different amounts of time, for this one we wait ninety seconds on the first half and sixty seconds on the second half."

-"Okay," Rainbow said.
+"Okay."

 Pinkie picked up her spatula, Rainbow mimicking her.

-About ninety seconds later, Pinkie flipped her pancake, Rainbow watched and then flipped her own, almost dropping it in the process.
+About ninety seconds later, Pinkie flipped her pancake.
+Rainbow watched and then flipped her own, almost dropping it in the process.

 "You're doing good," Pinkie said.

-"Thanks," Rainbow said.
+"Thanks."

 Sixty seconds later, Pinkie picked up her pancake and laid it on her plate, Rainbow doing the same.

 "You did it!"
 Pinkie exclaimed excitedly.

 "How'd it turn out?"
-Rainbow asked.

 Pinkie took a closer look at Rainbow's pancake.
 "It definitely is a beginner pancake, but a good beginner pancake at that."

-"Cool," Rainbow said.
+"Cool."

-"Let's make a few more," Pinkie said.
+"Let's make a few more."

-"Okay," Rainbow said.
+"Sounds good."

 With that, they both made three more pancakes, making a total of four each.

 Pinkie noticed Rainbow's quality going up somewhat with each one Rainbow made.

-"You're getting better," Pinkie said.
+"You're getting better."

-"Awesome," Rainbow said.
+"Awesome."

-"Why don't you make four more while I'm gone, I need to go upstairs for a bit," Pinkie explained.
+"Why don't you make four more while I'm gone, I need to go upstairs for a bit."

 "Okay," Rainbow said, as she started on the next pancake.

 Pinkie checked the timer on the cake and went upstairs to work with Fluttershy.

-*Timers still looking good.*
+*Timer's still looking good.*

-Pinkie walked into her room and saw Fluttershy sitting in front of the dress.
+Pinkie closed the door and saw Fluttershy sitting in front of the dress.
+"I'm back."

-"I'm back," Pinkie said.

 "Welcome back," Fluttershy said.

 "How's the dress going?"
-Pinkie asked.

-"Good, I finished the trim, now I'm trying to think of what to do next," Fluttershy said.
+"Good, I finished the trim, now I'm trying to think of what to do next."

 Pinkie looked at the dress. *It looks good so far, the purple makes it pop.*

 "Got any ideas so far?"
 Pinkie asked, looking back at Fluttershy.

-"I was thinking maybe we should add some sleeves to the front legs," Fluttershy suggested.
+"I was thinking maybe we should add some sleeves to the front legs."

-"That sounds good," Pinkie said.
+"That sounds good."

 "How long should they be?"
-Fluttershy asked.

 Pinkie imagined how different length sleeves would look on Rarity.